Griezmann well positioned for Ballon d'Or, says Simeone

-Antoine Griezmann is well positioned to win the Ballon d'Or in 2018, according to Atletico Madrid manager Diego Simeone.
+Antoine Griezmann is well positioned to win the Ballon d'Or in 2018, according to Atletico Madrid coach Diego Simeone.

 Griezmann hit two goals in Atletico's Europa League final defeat of Marseille in May before going on to help France secure the World Cup.